AJL-Team-4/README/README.md

   - https://github.com/CamilleDove
 - Melissa April
   - https://github.com/melissaaapril
+Project Highlights

+- Developed multiple deep learning models to classify skin diseases with a focus on diversity in skin color.

+- Utilized EfficientNetB2 as the backbone with different optimizers and learning rate strategies.

+- Applied oversampling techniques to balance dataset distribution by label and skin color.

+- Achieved an improvement in accuracy from 58% (Model1) to 66.9% (Model7).
+Setup & Execution

+Prerequisites

+- Python 3.x

+- TensorFlow/Keras

+- Jupyter Notebook

+- Required libraries: numpy, pandas, matplotlib, scikit-learn, tensorflow-addons

+Execution Steps

+- Clone the repository.

+- Install required dependencies.

+- Run Model7.ipynb for final model execution.

+- Monitor accuracy and loss metrics during training.
 Project Overview:

 - This Kaggle competition is part of the Break Through Tech AI Program in collaboration with the Algorithmic Justice League.
 The challenge focuses on improving AI fairness in dermatology by developing an inclusive machine-learning model that can classify 21 different skin conditions across diverse skin tones.